 - Expand the Connections pane then right-click on Sites

 - Then Select ‘Add FTP Site’.

-- Then, Enter the Name of new FTP site and the required path of targeted FTP folder.
+- Then, Enter the Name of the new FTP site and the required path of targeted FTP folder.
 This path is linked to the location where end users are interested in sending and receiving files.

-By using Make New Folder button, you can make user specified folder location to store your FTP files.
+By using the Make New Folder button, you can make user specified folder location to store your FTP files.